RDCLder/Programming_Notes/Python_Notes/fundamentals.md

 - **print()** will output the enclosed element(s)
   - The enclosed elements can be any data type and can undergo any operation or manipulation

+- **.join()** will join the preceding string with the proceeding element with the enclosed element
+  - Used for concatenating strings in a list

 - Highlighting code and pressing **Ctrl + /** will convert code to comment and vice versa